 Pastor John Samson

-Here at King’s Church we recommend the New American Standard Bible (NASB) and it is the one most frequently used in our services.
+Here at King’s Church we recommend the English Standard Version of the Bible and it is the one most frequently used in our services.
 I say this for two main reasons; the first being that it can be very confusing if we have the different words in front of us in our Bibles as the sermon is being preached.
 This can be very alarming for new Christians who are not aware of the issues and see a text in front of them that is sometimes quite different from what the preacher is using.

 Decades ago, there was only one real Bible version of choice, the King James Version.
 History tells us that it was actually the Geneva Bible, with its Reformation based explanatory study notes, that was the very first Bible to come over to the shores of America on the Mayflower.
 However, the growing popularity of the KJV eventually made seeing the Geneva Bible a rare event in church services and homes.

 The King James Version is certainly an excellent translation which has served the church for many generations.
 However, the meaning of words have changed a great deal in the centuries since the first printing of the KJV in 1611.
 Many preachers (me included) found that when using it, much time was required in a sermon to update and explain the archaic language used.
 A newer translation removes the need for this.

 In addition to the archaic language of the KJV, what we know of the original text and languages has improved significantly in the last 400 years or so.
 The Church in our day has needed a Bible translation which reflects this great advancement in scholarship.

 In some church services, there can be as many as 10 to 15 different versions in use.
 Of course, people can use any translation they like.
 They are definitely free to do so!
 Yet I think it is very helpful for pastors and elders to recommend one main translation to eliminate any potential confusion for a congregation.

 With this as a foundation, the next question we need to ask is “which is the best Bible to use?”